ivosdc/svelte-generic-crud-table/README.md

     }
 ```
 - <b>*name*</b>: the key from your data-array.
 This is used as column name.
+- *displayName*: An alternative column header if *name* is not matching the needs.
 - *show*: true/false; Should this column displayed? (optional, default: false)
 - *edit*: true/false; Set this field editable or not. (optional, default: false)
 - *width*: px/em; set the field width.  (optional, default: 100px)